-- Provide appropriate learning opportunities for students in order to acquire the entry-level proficiencies, competencies, knowledge and skills necessary to function in a constantly changing healthcare environment regardless of setting as effective, compassionate physician assistants utilizing a team-based interprofessional approach to medicine.
+- Provide appropriate learning opportunities for students in order to acquire the entry-level proficiencies, competencies, knowledge and skills necessary to function in a constantly changing healthcare environment, regardless of setting, as effective, compassionate PAs utilizing a team-based, interprofessional approach to medicine.

 - Provide a learning environment that fosters interpersonal and communication skills encompassing the verbal, nonverbal, written and electronic exchange of information to support students in effective information exchange with patients, patients’ families, physicians, professional associates, and other individuals within the health care system.

-- Provide patient care experiences that include patient-and setting-specific assessment, evaluation, and management, including, but not limited to, those in medically underserved areas.
+- Provide diverse patient care experiences that include patient-and setting-specific assessment, evaluation, and management to those in medically underserved areas.

 - Provide a learning environment that fosters professionalism, critical thinking and reflection, intellectual curiosity, and personal and professional growth along with a commitment to lifelong learning.

-- Provide practice-based learning and improvement that includes the processes through which physician assistants engage in critical analysis of their practice experience, the medical literature, and other information resources for the purposes of self- and practice-improvement.
+- Provide practice-based learning and improvement that includes the processes through which PAs engage in critical analysis of their practice experience, the medical literature, and other information resources for the purposes of self- and practice-improvement.